688 - Pinball - live

 Okay.

-When When the story came out, Carol refused to answer any questions.
+When the story came out, Carol refused to answer any questions.
+And he's not just a prosecutor.

 He's a powerful Republican politician who controlled a bunch of public offices.

 So the story hit when a payoff system in the Seattle Police Department was also being exposed in the press.
+Cops were taking money from gamblers and taverns to stay in business.

 The Seattle Post Intelligencer also documented how incredibly profitable the pinball business was, $5 million a year, as we said.

 The state attorney general then asked the governor for legal powers to conduct an investigation, and the governor declined.
+He said it was too soon.

 Too soon.
+We can't.

-And later that year, the AG ran as a Dem against the governor, and the pinball scandal became the big campaign issue.
+And later that year, the AG ran as a Dem against the governor. and the pinball scandal became the big campaign issue.

 Okay.